scarletcomply/license-finder/README.md

 ;;     ,,,)
 ```

-To consider all dependencies used by your project, add
-the `:transitive? true` option:
+By default, `find-licenses` only considers the direct dependencies of the project.
+If you want to include transitive dependencies, pass `:transitive? true` as an option:

 ```clojure
 (find-licenses "deps.edn" :transitive? true)
 ```

+### Generating a License Report

 You can create a CSV report of your licenses, e.g. in Continuous Integration,
-use `scarlet.license-finder.report/write-csv`.
+with `scarlet.license-finder.report/write-csv`.

-Here is an example on how to integrate license-finder in `tools.build`:
+Here is an example on how to integrate `license-finder` in `tools.build`:

 ```clojure
 (ns build